portfolio-performance/portfolio-help/docs/en/reference/file/import/csv-import.md

 # Importing a CSV file

-PP employs a wizard to lead you through the import process, consisting of three steps.
+Portfolio Performance employs a wizard to lead you through the import process, consisting of three steps.
 At each step, you are required to furnish additional information.

 **Step 1**.
 Start with the menu `File > Import > CSV files (comma-separated values)`, navigate to the correct folder and select the appropriate CSV file.
 Only files with the extension `CSV` are displayed.